-Authored by faculty expert Daniel Theodoro, MD, MSCI, assistant professor in emergency medicine at the Washington University School of Medicine
+Written by Daniel Theodoro, MD, MSCI, associate professor in the Department of Emergency Medicine at the School of Medicine

 In the case of my team, our goal is to explore ways to make placement of central venous catheters safer in the emergency room.
 Central venous catheters (or central lines) are long flexible tubes inserted into large veins in the chest and neck (think jugular vein) when a small vein in the arm or hand simply won’t do.
 The bigger and centrally located catheter allows providers to infuse large volumes of blood, fluids, and special medications, while making frequent blood draws less painful to the patient.
 The procedure has many small steps and involves long needles, thin wires and, as with all procedures, carries a risk of complication.
 In our previous work we showed that using ultrasound to guide the procedure decreased complications such as bleeding and collapsed lung and increased the chances of procedural success by about 15 percent.
 In addition to these “mechanical complications,” central line insertion carries the risk of an unintended preventable infection.
 When central line associated bloodstream infections (or CLABSI) occur, they result in prolonged treatment and recovery periods for our patients and cost the healthcare system billions to treat annually.
 Policy makers have taken note and legislated payment incentives to motivate institutions to promote CLABSI prevention initiatives.